theopin/tp/docs/UserGuide.md

 <a id="before-start"></a>
 ##  1. Before you start<font size="5"> [:arrow_up_small:](#table-of-contents)</font>
 CheatLogs requires Java 11 or above installed on your computer.
-To install Java 11 and verify:
+You can follow the the following instructions to install Java 11:
 > &nbsp;:exclamation: If you use earlier versions of Java, there may be compatibility issues.
 Thus, we recommend using the same one we developed on, Java 11.
 >
  1. Download Java JDK 11 for your system from [here](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html).
  2. Run and follow the installation instruction in the wizard.
- 3. Check the Java version.
+ 3. Check your Java version.
 	 * For computers on Windows, invoke`java -version` on the command prompt.
 	 * For MacOs or Linux distros, invoke `java -version` on your terminal of choice.
 4. Verify that the version installed follows the "11.x.x" format.
 Refer to the image below for what you should expect to see.